Tag: God

 On a broader scale, when you actively share God’s love with others, you contribute to a ripple effect that extends far beyond your immediate circles.
 Your love can spark transformation, inspire hope, and break cycles of pain.
 When love flows freely, it touches hearts and communities, encouraging a culture of grace and restoration.

 On a personal level, sharing God’s love also strengthens your own faith.
-As illustrated in the story of Jamie and the author’s struggle with faith and provision, faith grows exponentially when rooted in the awareness of God’s boundless love.
+Faith grows exponentially when rooted in the awareness of God’s boundless love.
 This ripple effect is not only a blessing to those you love but also a source of ongoing supply and encouragement for you.

 Expression of God’s love through your words, actions, and attitudes acts as a testimony to those who may be struggling with unbelief or loneliness.
 By embodying the love that “passes knowledge” (Ephesians 3:19), you become a living example of God’s kindness and grace, inviting others to experience the fullness of life that comes from the unconditional heart of God.